beingofexistence13/dx/databases/databases.md

 ## Contributing

-This project uses [pnpm](https://pnpm.io/) to install dependencies and run scripts.
+This project uses [bun](https://bun.io/) to install dependencies and run scripts.

 You can use the `dev` script to run local changes as if you were invoking Dx CLI.
-For example, `vercel deploy --cwd=/path/to/project` could be run with local changes with `pnpm dev deploy --cwd=/path/to/project`.
+For example, `vercel deploy --cwd=/path/to/project` could be run with local changes with `bun dev deploy --cwd=/path/to/project`.

 See the [Contributing Guidelines](./.github/CONTRIBUTING.md) for more details.